The 5 Thresholds

 Use this one hour training presentation to train your chapter, leaders, church, or staff team in the 5 Thresholds.

-This Cheat Sheet PDF will show you common barriers and obstacles to helping someone progress in the thresholds.
+This Pro Tips PDF will show you common barriers and obstacles to helping someone progress in the thresholds.
 Use it to get unstuck and keep moving your friend along.

-This 5 week Bible study series will help your friends encounter God in the step they are on.
-Each study has artistic interpretations of each passage, as well as a few simple discussion questions
+This 5 week Bible study series will help your friends encounter God.
+Each study has artistic interpretations of the passage, as well as a few practical discussion questions.

 Nominal Christians